cristianvasquez/obsidian-snippets-plugin/README.md

 # Run Snippets plugin

-This plugin allows you to run Python and Javascript snippets from inside obsidian.md
+This plugin allows you to run Python, Javascript etc, snippets from inside obsidian.md

 It's intended for simple uses, like starting a service, running a program, etc. I've tested this only in Linux, and is experimental.